seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **KING HENRY IV**
 Yea, there thou makest me sad and makest me sin
-In envy that Lady Northumberland
+In envy that my Lord Northumberland
-Should be the mother to so blest a son,
+Should be the father to so blest a son,
 A son who is the theme of honour's tongue;
 Amongst a grove, the very straightest plant;
 Who is sweet Fortune's minion and her pride: